NOTICE:

 Fig. 1 - Definition of components of the geomagnetic field.

-Sometimes also used orthogonal components of the geomagnetic field, X (north) and Y (to the east), as are shown in Figure 1.
+Sometimes the orthogonal components of the geomagnetic field, X (north) and Y (east) are used, as shown in Figure 1.

 Note:

-To illustrate the size of the individual components are not drawn to scale, is strongly increased and reduced component Y component Z.
+To illustrate the size of the individual components, which are not shown to scale, the Y component is greatly enlarged and the Z component is greatly reduced.

-Effects of an unknown force on the magnet provoked the interest of scholars in antiquity.
-It is evident from such encyclopedic work "Naturalis historia" by C. Plinius, older, who lived in the 1st century after Christ.
-Besides, does the word "magnet" comes from ancient times: Magnetite was then called "lapis Magnes" the ancient city of Magnesia maloasijského, where his site.
+Effects of an unknown force on the magnet aroused the interest of scholars in antiquity.
+It is evident from such an encyclopedic work "Naturalis historia" of C. Plinius, older, who lived in the 1st century after Christ.
+Moreover, the word "magnet" comes from ancient times: Magnetite was then called "lapis Magnes" the ancient city of Magnesia, where its site.

-In the Middle Ages phenomenon of magnetism sparked one of the first great works of experimental research, an essay entitled "Epistola Petri Peregrini de Maricourt ad Sygarum de Foucancourt, militem, de magnete".
+In the Middle Ages, the phenomenon of magnetism inspired one of the first great works of experimental research, an essay entitled "Epistola Petri Peregrini de Maricourt ad Sygarum de Foucancourt, militem, de magnete".
 Petrus Peregrinus, who lived in the 13th century, was a French scholar and soldier.
 In his "Letter about the Magnet" was first defined the nature of the dipolar magnet, described the interaction between the poles and equipment that allow the use of the magnet.
-Refuted the idea that the magnetic compass needle is attracted to the mountains that supposedly exist somewhere in the north.
+Refuted the idea that the magnetic compass needle is attracted to the mountains, which are supposed to exist somewhere in the north.
 Peregrina be considered the forerunner of the creators of modern scientific methodology.

 william gilbert